1998 British Formula Three Championship

 The 1998 British Formula Three season was the 48th British Formula Three Championship season.
 It commenced on 22 March, and ended on 4 October after sixteen races.
 Mario Haberfeld was the champion, while Phillip Scifleet won the Class B championship.
 The season was one of two halves as Enrique Bernoldi dominated the first half of the season and compatriot Haberfeld the second; ultimately the latter would prevail thanks in part to his stronger consistency.

+The scoring system was 20-15-12-10-8-6-4-3-2-1 points awarded to the first ten finishers, with 1 (one) extra point added to the driver who set the fastest lap of the race.
+All results counted towards the driver's final tally.

 Drivers and teams

 The following teams and drivers were competitors in the 1999 season.
 Class B is for older Formula Three cars.